 The Lot of Boldness

 I have written an article on the Lot of Boldness as a possible indicator of capacity for bloodshed.
 The Lot of Boldness and Mars were the main factors explored by Abu’Ali for delineation of aggressive behavior.
-Additionally, many planets significant to the character in masculine signs was said to exacerbate the situation.
+Additionally, many planets significant to the character in masculine signs was said to exacerbate aggressiveness.
 Mars in the 4th was also said to be significant for bloodshed.
 We may wish to consider Mars advancing toward the IC in a similar fashion, as quadrant houses were starting to be used during the period in which Abu’Ali practiced.

 Carpenter, like the mass murder James Holmes, has Boldness with and ruled by Mars, while Mars strongly advances toward the IC.
 The Lot of Spirit additionally connects this with the character.
 Furthermore, the Ascendant, Lot of Spirit, Lot of Boldness, and 4 of 7 planets are in masculine signs, including the Asc Lord (Jupiter), Mercury, Mars, and Venus.
 Therefore, this special technique for assessing numbness to violence appears to be a promising one.

 Planetary Day and Hour

 It is hard to look at Carpenter’s chart and not notice that he was born on the planetary day of Mars and at the planetary hour of Mars.
 Many Medieval astrologers included the rulers of the planetary day and hour as significant in their techniques for finding an overall chart lord.
 Vettius Valens also advised to look at the planetary day and hour rulers of the natal chart (see my article on planetary days and hours).
 We may consider this another indication of the importance of Mars in characterizing Carpenter’s life.